muzhou1994/muzhou1994.github.io/_posts/2023-03-05-LRU-EN-Version.markdown

 ```

 ### put operation
 The 'put' operation is more complicated than 'get' and relies on the 'java.util.HashMap#put' method.
-This code block is a classic Java interview question, and its implementation varies from different JDK versions.
+This code block is involved in many commonly asked Java interview question, and its implementation varies from different JDK versions.
 The code snippet below is from JDK 17*
 ```java